MaxLeiter/Drift/README.md

 ### Production

-**Note: Drift is not yet ready for production usage and should not be used too seriously.
-I'll make every effort to not lose data, but I won't make any guarantees until the project is further along.**

 `yarn build` in both `client/` and `server/` will produce production code for the client and server respectively.
 The client and server each also have Dockerfiles which you can use with a docker-compose (an example compose will be provided in the near future).

 If you're deploying the front-end to something like Vercel, you'll need to set the root folder to `client/`.